• Skip to primary navigation

 Garlic planting instructions

-A mysterious and delicious entry in our Taste of Tomato a few years ago, sharing second place (with Pineapple).
+A mysterious and delicious entry in our Taste of Tomato at one of our early tomato tastings, sharing second place (with Pineapple).
 You won’t find this tomato from seed companies, as we saved seed from the tomatoes donated by the participant who simply said that it came from the location of an Anasazi ruin.
 The very dark red/purple/black, 2″, round or oval fruit have rich, complex, old-fashioned tomato flavor and pleasing texture and begin ripening in mid-season.
 The productive plant is indeterminate, with regular leaves.
 It has been a star in Eve’s garden, and she collects and processes seed for us every year.
 If you grow this one, please let us know what you think and how it performs in your garden!

 GYPSY QUEENS BELL Sweet Pepper